Table of Contents

 How to Store Sumac for Best Freshness

-Proper storage is essential to preserve sumac’s vibrant color, tangy flavor, and fruity aroma.
-Like all spices, sumac is sensitive to air, light, heat, and moisture — the four main factors that cause spices to lose their quality over time.
+Proper storage of fresh sumac is essential to preserve its vibrant color, tangy flavor, and fruity aroma.
+Like all spices, sumac is sensitive to air, light, heat, and moisture.
+These are the four main factors that cause spices to lose their quality over time.
+Many people ask does sumac expire, does sumac go bad, or does sumac go off?
+The truth is, while it doesn’t spoil like fresh food, it can lose its potency if not stored correctly.
+Here are best ways to store sumac spice for metabolism boost

 1. Use an Airtight Container

-Always store sumac in a tightly sealed container, such as a glass jar or metal spice tin with a secure lid.
+To keep sumac fresh, always store in a tightly sealed container, such as a glass jar or metal spice tin with a secure lid.
 This prevents air from dulling its flavor and helps retain the natural oils that give sumac its signature tang.

 2. Keep It Cool, Dark, and Dry